liatdavid2/kafka-spark-streaming-pipeline/README.md

-# Kafka–Spark Streaming Pipeline
+# Real-Time Intrusion Detection Pipeline (Kafka, Spark, MLflow + Model Registry, Auto-Retraining)

-A real-time cybersecurity data pipeline built with Kafka and Spark that processes network events, stores partitioned data, and automatically retrains an intrusion detection model based on new incoming data.
+A production-style real-time ML pipeline for intrusion detection built with Kafka and Spark Structured Streaming.

+The system ingests network events, processes them into partitioned data for scalable analytics, and automatically retrains models on new incoming data.

+Integrated with MLflow for experiment tracking, monitoring, and model versioning, including a Model Registry with automated promotion based on performance.

 ## Problem